This 10 days in Colombia itinerary will cover three main cities in the country – Bogota, Medellin, and Cartagena.

 Day 4 is going to be an exciting one if you are a thrill seeker.
 About 40 minutes north of the Poblado area is San Felix – the main paragliding area of Medellin.
 Here you will find yourself high up in the mountains above the entire city.

-» For more info regarding a morning of paragliding take a look at the Paragliding Medellin guide
+» For more info about a morning of paragliding take a look at the Paragliding Medellin Guide

-The afternoon tour starts at 2:19PM and lasts about 4 hours (must book in advance through the link above).
+The afternoon tour starts at 2:30PM and lasts about 4 hours (must book in advance through the link above).
 If you aren’t into tours you can also just do it on your own.
 Follow this map and walk through at your own pace.
-Note that the walking tour isn’t available on Sunday.

 El Centro is filled with plenty of different types of experiences.
 You have everything including Alpujarro, Parque de le Lucas, the National Palace, El Hueco, Museo de Antioquia, Botero Plaza, and Parque Bolivar.